gstroup/apimocker/README.md

 During runtime, mock services can be configured on the fly.
 See the sample config.json file in this package.

 * config.json file format has changed with the 0.1.6 release.
 See below for the new format.
-(Old config.json file format is deprecated, but still functioning.)
+(Old config.json file format is deprecated and doesn't support new features, but still functioning.)
 * Content-type for a service response can be set for each service.
-If not set, content-type defaults to applicatoin/xml for .xml files, and application/json for .json files.
+If not set, content-type defaults to application/xml for .xml files, and application/json for .json files.
 * Latency (ms) can be set to simulate slow service responses.
 Latency can be set for a single service, or globally for all services.
 * mockDirectory value should be an absolute path.
 * Allowed domains can be set to restrict CORS requests to certain domains.
+* Services can be configured to return different responses, depending on a request parameter.

 ```js
 {